NicholiNoah/NicholiNoah/content/virtual-reality/CuriousVR.md

 rank: 2
 ---

-  **Challenge**:   The world shutdown and I'm stuck in my room.
+  **Challenge**: &nbsp; &nbsp; The world shutdown and I'm stuck in my room.
 Can I make this productive and fun?

 **Opportunity**: The world shutdown and I'm stuck in my room.
 I can make this productive and fun.